IntersectMBO/credential-manager/doc/read-the-docs-site/orchestrator-cli/authorize.rst

 Step 4: Create the Authorization Transaction
 --------------------------------------------

-Now we have everything we need to build the transaction:
+Now we have everything we need to build the transaction.
+Instead of ``cardano-cli``, we will be using the ``tx-bundle`` tool that ships with this system.
+Doing so will allow any valid combination of signatories to sign the transaction.
+Otherwise we would need to know in advance who from the delegation group will sign the transaction.
+See the ``tx-bundle`` documentation for more details:

 .. code-block:: bash

-   $ cardano-cli conway transaction build \
+   $ tx-bundle build \
      --tx-in "$(get-orchestrator-ada-only | jq -r '.key')" \
      --tx-in-collateral "$(get-orchestrator-ada-only | jq -r '.key')" \
      --tx-in $(cardano-cli query utxo --address $(cat init-cold/nft.addr) --output-json | jq -r 'keys[0]') \